Sara-Tucker/python-notes/django/urlconfs.md

-#### URLconfs / URL dispatcher
+# URLconfs / URL dispatcher
 To design URLs for an app, you use a Python module called URLconf (URL configuration).

 To design URLs for an app, you use a Python module for URL configuration.
 It is called a URLconf module and named ```urls.py```.

-#### How Django processes a request
+### How Django processes a request
-When a user requests a page from your site, this is the algorithm the system follows to determine which Python code to execute:
+#### Request
+1. A user requests a URL
+2. Django creates a HttpRequest object that contains metadata about their request

+#### Routing / finding the suitable view / URL stuff
-- Django determines the URLconf module to use.
+1. Django loads the Urlconf module set in ROOT_URLCONF in settings.py
-    - Ordinarily this is the value of ROOT_URLCONF in settings.py, but if the incoming HttpRequest object has a urlconf attribute (set by middleware), its value will be used in place of the ROOT_URLCONF module.
+    - However, if the incoming HttpRequest object has a urlconf attribute (set by middleware) that module is used instead
-- Django loads that Python module then the "urlpatterns" Python list of django.urls.path() and/or django.urls.re_path() instances.
+2. Django loads the "urlpatterns" Python list of django.urls.path() and/or django.urls.re_path() instances
+3.

 - Django runs through each URL pattern, in order, and stops at the first one that matches the requested URL.
 - Once one of the URL patterns matches, Django imports and calls the given view, which is just a function (or a class-based view).
 The view gets passed the following arguments:
     - An instance of HttpRequest
     - If the matched URL pattern returned no named groups, then the matches from the regular expression are provided as positional arguments.
     - The keyword arguments are made up of any named parts matched by the path expression, overridden by any arguments specified in the optional kwargs argument to django.urls.path() or django.urls.re_path().
 - If no URL pattern matches, or if an exception is raised during any point in this process, Django invokes an appropriate error-handling view.

+3. It is routed by Django which searches for the appropriate view, and once the correct view is found Django passes the HttpRequest as the first arguement to the view function
+4. The view will return a HttpResponse object (all views must return one)

 <br>